premkrrajbhar/Yukashi/README.md

 ## 📝LICENSE

-Tasketu is open-source software released under the MIT License.
+Yukashi is open-source software released under the MIT License.
 This means you are free to use, modify, and distribute the code as per the terms of the MIT license.
 See the [LICENSE](/LICENSE) file for more information.

 ## 🤝 Contributing